 This is a series of blog posts that we at Sapling are composing on meaningful conversational insights into customer support conversations.
-For more, please subscribe.
+For more, please subscribe below.

 Knowledge workers—such as support agents and inside sales representatives—need onboarding and training so that they can best respond to customers.
 Even with the best training and learning management systems, however, agents will still often need to sift through the company knowledge base in order to determine the best response or next best action when dealing with customers.
 In this post, we discuss challenges and promising opportunities with systems for creating, managing, and distributing knowledge for customer-facing teams.